KILTprotocol/docs/docs/develop/03_workshop/07_verification.md

 Let's write our verification script.
 Here we'll expose `getChallenge` which returns a random and unique challenge for the <span className="label-role claimer">Claimer</span> to sign; this is used to prove ownership.
-We'll also expose `verifyCredential` which will do the actual verification.
+We'll also expose `verifyPresentation` which will do the actual verification.
 Copy the code below, this completes the <span className="label-role verifier">Verifier</span> code!

 <TsJsBlock title="verify">